huseyinyilmaz/placebo/doc/index.rst

 Accessing the last mocked request
 =================================

-Some times, we might want to access to last mocked request.
-There is 2 ways to do this.
-We can access last request that is located on class.
+Some times, we might want to access the last mocked request.
+There are 2 ways to do this: The easiest is to access last request from the class.

 .. code-block:: python